Elevation: 4,901 ft

 Turn off ID-78 onto Old Highway 45 and follow this paved road south for 1.0 mile.
 Then turn left onto BLM Road #R430 and follow it for 1.5 miles.
 Finally, turn right onto BLM Road #R341 and follow this road for 2.8 miles to a fence line.
 Just before reaching the fence, the road crosses a small drainage that will have water in it during the Spring.
 The road makes a hard right after it goes through the fence and then leads south up Moores Creek.
 The road eventually crosses Moores Creek.
 You will need a 4WD to get through this rough crossing.

 Once you are on the west side of the peak, you can ascend any place that you like.
 We followed the drainage that runs up to the pass between Federal Butte and Peak 5591.
-Then we ascended the broad south ridge to the summit.
+Then we ascended the broad South Ridge to the summit.
 We reached the summit in 1.4 mikes with 900 feet of elevation gain.